Mongol invasions of Vietnam: Campaign

-One month after fleeing the capital in 1258, emperor Trần Thái Tông returned commenced regular diplomatic relations and a tributary relationship with the Mongol court, treating the Mongols as equals to the embattled Southern Song dynasty without renouncing Đại Việt's ties to the Song.
-In March 1258, emperor Trần Thái Tông retired and let his son, prince Trần Hoảng, succeed to the throne.
-In the same year, the new emperor sent envoys to the Mongol in Yunnan.
-Having the submission and assistance of the new emperor of Đại Việt, Uriyangkhadai immediately assembled an army of 3,000 Mongol cavalry and 10,000 Dali troops upon his return to Yunnan.
-Via Đại Việt, he launched a new assault on the Song in the summer of 1259 into Guilin and reached as far as Tanzhou (modern-day Hunan Province) in a joint offensive led by Mongke.
+One month after fleeing the capital in 1258, Trần Thái Tông returned and commenced regular diplomatic relations and a tributary relationship with the Mongol court, treating the Mongols as equals to the embattled Southern Song dynasty without renouncing Đại Việt's ties to the Song.
+In March 1258, Trần Thái Tông retired and let his son, prince Trần Hoảng, succeed to the throne.
+In the same year, the new emperor sent envoys to the Mongols in Yunnan.
+Having the submission and assistance of the new ruler of Đại Việt, Uriyangkhadai immediately assembled an army of 3,000 Mongol cavalry and 10,000 Dali troops upon his return to Yunnan.
+Via Đại Việt, he launched a new assault on the Song in the summer of 1259, moving into Guilin and reaching as far as Tanzhou (in modern-day Hunan Province) in a joint offensive led by Möngke.

 The sudden death of Möngke in August 1259 halted the Mongol efforts to conquer Song China.
 In Mongolia, prince Ariq Böke proclaimed himself as ruler of the Mongol Empire.
 In China, prince Kublai also declared himself as the ruler of the empire.
-In the following years, the Mongols were too preoccupied with the succession struggle between Ariq Böke and Kublai, and the two kingdoms in Vietnam were left in peace.
+In the following years, the Mongols were preoccupied with the succession struggle between Ariq Böke and Kublai, and the two kingdoms in Vietnam were left in peace.